Introduction to The Outsiders

 These examples show “dropout”, “going” and “remembering” repeated several times in the sentences.

-- Setting: The setting of the novel, The Outsiders, is Tulsa area in Oklahoma.
+- Setting: The setting of the novel, The Outsiders, is Tulsa area in Oklahoma, possibly in mid-1960s.

 i.
 You know how it is, when you wake up in a strange place and wonder where in the world you are, until memory comes rushing over you like a wave.
 (Chapter-5)